Last update: May 13, 2019

 Since the last update we have not found any published data on its excretion in breast milk.

 After local injections, low plasma levels have been detected in some patients (FDA 2010).
-Its moderate molecular weight, large volume of distribution and short half-life (AEMPS 2017, FDA 2010) would hinder transfer into breastmilk.
+Its moderately high molecular weight, large volume of distribution and short half-life (AEMPS 2017, FDA 2010) would hinder transfer into breastmilk.

 Several experts believe that the use of this medication is probably compatible during breastfeeding (Briggs 2017, Hale 2017 p784).